 Patrons are informed that it is best to arrive at the venue 15-20 minutes before the scheduled start time of the performance.

 Advance tickets are available from the Festival web site, www.calgaryfringe.ca, three weeks prior to the start of the Festival.
-Advance tickets are available until one hour before each scheduled performance, and subject to an administrative surcharge.
-Day of tickets will also be available for sale at our Information Booth location up to one hour before each scheduled performance, at which point the remaining tickets will be available for sale at the venue.
+Advance tickets are available until two hours before each scheduled performance, and subject to an administrative surcharge.
+Day of tickets will also be available for sale at our Information Booth location up to one hour before each scheduled performance, at which point the remaining tickets will be available for sale at the venue starting a half an hour prior to each scheduled performance.
 Patrons may pick up their tickets on site from the Information Booth or at the venue location.

 A minimum of 20% of the tickets for each performance will be retained for at-door sales.